 Chabot and chatbot services are being increasingly adopted by businesses and being integrated into custom-facing services.
-Chatbots and chatbot services are usually developed in-house by the larger, more established business entities with access to a larger pool of tech talent.
+Chatbots and chatbot services are usually developed in-house by larger, more established business entities with access to a larger pool of tech talent.

 The chatbot services being developed by these larger organizations can then be integrated natively into the company’s platforms.
 Google and Amazon instantly come to mind when considering this type of implementation, with both the tech giants’ universal “chatbots” Google Now and Alexa respectively.

-But for companies with a relatively smaller IT-tech talent pool, or simply those that do not specialize in IT at all, availing chatbot services is usually the next best thing.
+But for companies with a relatively smaller IT-tech talent pool, or simply those that do not specialize in IT at all, availing of chatbot services is usually the next best thing.
 There are certainly a lot of fundamental objectives to consider when choosing the right service.
 Thankfully though, there are clear-cut pointers that you can use to determine the chatbot services you would really need.

 Primary Features of Chatbot Services

 Chatbot services can have almost any number of subcategories when it comes to services.
 They are, after all, capable of integrating themselves into any data input system or setting.
 But for the most part, the main features that you should expect in any basic chatbot are as follows:

 Analyzing context in words and speech is at the heart of all chatbot services.
 While this is quite self-explanatory, we can specify it further into these subcategories:

 - Natural language processing/understanding (NLP or NLU)

 Chatbots are basically the perfect interfacing upgrade for any back-end system, such as a CRM (customer-relationship management) system.
 As such, it is one of the most basic (and usually easiest to set up) integration features for any chatbot.